 Increased competition.
 The level of competition is growing in the industry as manufacturers are operating in a complex environment with multiple stakeholders, including suppliers and partners.
 This is becoming more pronounced as many OEMs are aggressively trying to increase presence in aftermarket services, thereby intensifying competition for smaller players.
 Along with growth in counterfeit parts, low-cost rivals are raising their game where service and parts operations are facing intense price competition.

 Entry of new players.
 As usage-based business models are new to many OEMs, they come with significant additional risks.
-As a result, new players from other industries are emerging to capitalize on this opportunity.
+As a result, new players from other industries are emerging to capitalise on this opportunity.
 For instance, reinsurer Munich Re is designing specific offerings to participate in the attractive industrial aftermarket.8

 Delivering quality service.
 Lack of experience in designing service packages and limited visibility in the supply chain are critical factors affecting the quality of service delivered by many traditional manufacturers.
-Many customers even resist the move toward services, thus requiring significant effort by the manufacturer to gain customer interest, especially as many customers are still hesitant to pay for services.
+Many customers even resist the move towards services, thus requiring significant effort by the manufacturer to gain customer interest, especially as many customers are still hesitant to pay for services.

-Although customer service is mostly a local business, manufacturing is one of the most globalized sectors in the world economy.
-Many international manufacturing companies, regardless of their headquarters, have their after-sales business evenly spread across Americas, Asia, and EMEA.
+Although customer service is mostly a local business, manufacturing is one of the most globalised sectors in the world economy.
+Many international manufacturing companies, regardless of their headquarters, have their after-sales business evenly spread across Americas, Asia and EMEA.
 Our study revealed that the service-related challenges for the leading manufacturing companies in both North America and Europe are nearly identical.
 And even more important, customer needs in manufacturing are completely global and typically require globally consistent solutions and offerings.
 Serving aftermarket customers is local, but offerings should be globally consistent.

-Many manufacturers are making the shift toward aftermarket services by leveraging digital technologies to offer capabilities such as proactive and predictive maintenance.
+Many manufacturers are making the shift towards aftermarket services by leveraging digital technologies to offer capabilities such as proactive and predictive maintenance.
 Digital service offerings are helping manufacturers gain a competitive edge and provide an enhanced customer experience.
 In a recent Gartner survey of CIOs of heavy manufacturers, new products/services and digital enablement were two of the top four business priorities.9

 —Mark Schmidt, vice president, Aftermarket Business at Eaton Corporation Inc